Crystalicum: The Path of the Mind

 Focus: Even though it's called a bracelet, it resembles a glove worn on the right hand, with an Air Crystal set in the palm.
 As it grows, it climbs up the forearm, it's Overmetal threads forming more intricate lines and patterns.
-The hand part however, alters significantly less, especially the part touching the palm, which stays flat the entire time, making this focus inobstructive in nature, allowing the character to even wield a weapon in that hand effectively.
+The hand part however, alters significantly less, especially the part touching the palm, which stays flat the entire time, making this focus unobstructive in nature, allowing the character to even wield a weapon in that hand effectively.

 Factions

 The Ice Elves are divided into coteries, which were originally established by the Kaiser to augment his power.
 Each coterie has some purpose or specialisation, and while not all of its members are solely devoted to it, it can be reasonably expected for a member of a coterie to be reasonable knowledgeable/proficient in his/her coterie's intended role.

 As times changed, some coteries dissipated, while new ones have been created.
 Also, some worlds with only a marginal Ice Elven populace are known to have coteries whose members are tied only by being members of it, with no focus on a skill or role whatsoever.

 Known coteries include, but are not limited to:

 The Dikastirio Coterie This coterie focuses on political influence.
 Most diplomats and ambassadors hail from it.
 Originally it was meant to strengthen the Kaiser's political influence on conquered worlds, but with the decline of the Dominion, its members turned to political games within the Dominion itself.
 Most Kaisers in recent history have hailed from this coterie, and even today, when the formal Kaiser is Eirene Dasma, its influence on Ice Elven politics in the form of Gerasimos Pagos can be strongly felt.

 The Dioxi Coterie A relatively new coterie (no more than a few hundred years old), it was formed some time after the Gnomes opened up for trade and services.
 Its purpose is to search the universe for Crystals containing Ice Elven spells and repossess or destroy them.
 Also, if said Crystals happen to be owned by a Gnome from the Guild of Gloves, said Gnome can prepare himself for a very painful death.